wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 ### Dockerfile Linter

 There are many opensource linters available for docker files.
 We found [hadolint](https://github.com/hadolint/hadolint) meets most of the standards that docker recommends.
-So, to lint all the files we just have to issue a simple command which can be easily integrated in the githooks.
+So, to lint all the files we just have to issue a simple command which can be easily integrated into the githooks.

 ```bash
   hadolint **/*Dockerfile